 ✔️ Conduct thorough property assessments to document all electrical, fire, and structural damage.

-✔️ Review your policy to maximize coverage for appliances, wiring, and personal property losses.
+✔️ Review your policy for coverage on appliances, wiring, and personal property losses.